mn297/KeyboardFilterDriver/VijayMukhiBlogPost.md

 After Flink=eb75b050 Blink=eb75b050
 Driver Unload
 ```
-When we explained processes we saw that the driver world loved working with doubly linked lists.
+When we explained processes we saw that the driver world loved working with **doubly linked lists**.
 This data structure is ideal for moving though structures in either direction.
-Each linked list had a LIST_ENTRY structure which in turn had two pointers Flink and Blink which pointed to similar liked lists.
+Each linked list had a `LIST_ENTRY` structure which in turn had two pointers `Flink` and `Blink` which pointed to similar liked lists.

-If we have to build a doubly link list, we have to write code to add and remove entities from this linked list by fiddling around the `Flink` and `Blink` pointers.
+If we have to build a **doubly link list**, we have to write code to add and remove entities from this linked list by fiddling around the `Flink` and `Blink` pointers.
 Instead of we doing all this, lets use a set of functions to handle it.

 We create a global variable List of type `LIST_ENTRY`.
 We first print the address of this structure and it gives us `eb75b050`.
 As it is a global variable both `Flink` and `Blink` are set to `0`.